-There are none.
-However, there is, in the final pages of this syllabus, suggested reading regarding topics pertinent to trial practice from one or more of the texts listed below.
-I am suggesting that you NOT purchase the texts unless you have a lot of extra money that you
+There are, in the final pages of this syllabus, suggested reading regarding topics pertinent to trial practice from one or more of the texts listed below.
+We are suggesting that you NOT purchase the texts unless you have a lot of extra money that you don't want to keep.
+Between faculty copies and texts you have already used in another class, there should be enough to go around.